The Future design information

 Serifless roman

 Burke wrote, “Renner’s pride in Futura was evident, and he still maintained that it was a ‘serifless roman’, and not a grotesk”.⁵ For years this caused quite a bit of cognitive dissonance.
 I thought it was an unsolvable riddle, a typographic kōan.
 How could Futura not be a grotesk?
 Doesn’t the mere absence of serifs qualify it for grotesk status?
-For years I chewed this over, wondering exactly what Renner meant.
+I chewed this over, wondering exactly what Renner meant.
 “Serifless roman”, I’d repeat to myself.
 “Wow!”
 What was I missing?
 Why couldn’t I see what he sees?

 “Paul Renner, the art of typography”, pp 195.⤴